zinob/attiny10_blinky/README.md

 ![buspirate->attiny pinout (see above table)](attiny_bp_sketch.png)

-I recommend using a lab-dec since that makes it easy to keep track of all the connections
+I recommend using a breadboard since that makes it easy to keep track of all the connections
 ![don’t cry, it won’t help](easy.png)

-(yes having a stuffed animal next to your lab-dec helps.
+(yes having a stuffed animal next to your breadboard helps.
 It might not be great for ESD but it makes for a great conversation partner when you can't figure out wha’ts wrong)